Established U.S. Office Footing for Cross-Border Companies

 04

-needs a more stable and properly matched office path, without taking on a full independent office
+needs established U.S. office footing without taking on a full independent office

 Who Propel is built for

-companies entering an important next stage with meaningful commercial intent
+are entering the market with meaningful commercial intent

-companies that do not need a traditional office path
+need a stable business-facing framework, not a traditional office path

-Fit is reviewed case by case, and not every profile or use case will be suitable.
+Not every company or use case will be suitable.

 When companies choose a more deliberate path

-In some cases, the existing arrangement is no longer the right fit.
-In others, the next available path is heavier, more costly, or more complicated than the business actually needs.
+In some cases, the existing arrangement is no longer sufficient.
+In others, the alternative is a full office path that is heavier than the business actually needs.

 FAQ